graysentinel/breathandblood/bnb-srd.md

 ### Neutrality
 The Overseer's role is to portray the rules, situations, NPCs, and narrative clearly, while acting as a neutral arbiter.

-### Classless
+### Classless Progression
 A character's role or skills are not limited by a single class.
-Instead, the equipment they carry and their experiences define their specialty.
+Starting classes grant template abilities to guide later progression, and allow the players to use archetypes to get up and running quickly in the fantasy milieu.
+After character creation, their roles and abilities are defined by the equipment they carry and their experiences gained during their adventures.

 ### Death
 Characters may be powerful, but they are also vulnerable to harm in its many forms.
 Death is always around the corner, but it is never random or without warning.